brikis98/yevgeniy-brikman-homepage/_posts/2012-01-31-seven-languages-in-seven-weeks-ruby-day_31.md

 ([define_method](http://www.raulparolari.com/Ruby2/define_method),
 [method_missing](http://technicalpickles.com/posts/using-method_missing-and-respond_to-to-create-dynamic-methods/),
 and [mixins](http://ruby-doc.org/docs/ProgrammingRuby/html/tut_modules.html))
-with what what we learned in the previous chapters (flexible syntax, blocks, yield) to work some magic.
+with what we learned in the previous chapters (flexible syntax, blocks, yield) to work some magic.
 Whereas day 1 and 2 showed how Ruby could be more concise and expressive than other languages, this chapter shows some of the capabilities available in Ruby, such as beautiful DSLs and composable designs,